-This section contains various databases, lists, and sources gleaned from the Inspirationist Archive collections.
+This section contains various databases, lists, and sources compiled from the Inspirationist Archive collections.
 The databases are works in progress and are intended to provide a basis for further research.
 The information contained in them suggests the depth and breadth of possible research topics pertaining to the 18th century Inspirationist Gemeinden.
 It also suggests that Community membership was more extensive, enduring, and vibrant throughout the century than how it is usually characterized in scholarly accounts.

 The Namenregister is a composite working list of members of the Community of True Inspiration who are represented in the various documents in the Inspirationist Archive collections (Liebesmahl Guest Register, Unterredungs Registers, Letzte Stunden und Todesberichte, Zeugnisse, etc.).
 We list the names alphabetically, with a town location reference (if known), and note the general type of document(s) where the name appears.
 The time frame of the register is from the origins of the community in 1714 through the end of the 18th century.
 For the most part, the individuals listed are adult members of the community.
 The list currently includes more than 1,600 members.